-I’ve visited Bangkok many, many, many times because it’s such a good transport hub.
-But, I never really loved the city itself, I just saw it as a convenient stopover on the way to other places.
+I’ve visited Bangkok many times because it’s such a great transport hub.
+However, I never really loved the city itself, I just saw it as a convenient stopover on the way to other places.

-All of that changed the last time I visited the city.
+All of that changed the last time I spent a weekend in Bangkok.
 I learned to love this chaotic metropolis for everything that it has to offer.
 It’s fascinating blend of sights, culture, shopping, food and so much more.

 Explore the city’s cultural side.

 Spend an afternoon visiting Wat Pho, also known as The Temple of the Reclining Buddha.
 One of Bangkok’s oldest temples, the complex is a maze of beautiful and intricate ceramic tiled chedis.
 Take your time to fully appreciate the beauty of the famed reclining Buddha, as well as wandering around the relaxing temple complex.

 Cost: 100 baht entrance fee.

 My tip: Remember to wear appropriate clothing.
 You should cover your shoulders and legs to at least knee length.

 Go on a shopping spree at Chatuchak Weekend Market.